 APS IH / June 2012

-APS may need to make an emergency referral to DADS when an Emergency Order for Protective Services (EOPS) is obtained or when APS determines a client has rapidly diminishing assets and immediate legal intervention is necessary to protect the client’s remaining assets.
+APS may need to make an emergency referral to HHSC when an Emergency Order for Protective Services (EOPS) is obtained or when APS determines a client has rapidly diminishing assets and immediate legal intervention is necessary to protect the client’s remaining assets.

 APS is authorized to petition the court twice for a Motion for Extension of Emergency Order for Protective Services to extend the Emergency Order for Protective Services up to 60 days so that adequate and appropriate arrangements to protect the client can be made.